ehne/ERDot/README.md

   </a>
 </p>

-> Creates Entity Relationship Diagrams from JSON code.
+> Creates Entity Relationship Diagrams from JSON/YAML code.

 ## Installation
 to install ERDot: